How B2B Manufacturers Generate Leads with Digital Marketing (2026 Guide)

 • Social media activity

-• LinkedIn is a very familiar space for B2B marketers, so I recommend looking at the LinkedIn Ad Library to see the type of messaging or content they are promoting.
+• Tip: I recommend looking at the LinkedIn Ad Library to see the type of messaging or content they are promoting.

-• Similar to looking into their SEO performance, I use Semrush or AdClarity to find this type of information.
+• Similar to SEO performance, I use Semrush or AdClarity to find this type of information

-By analyzing their strengths and weaknesses, you can start to differentiate your digital marketing strategy.
+By analyzing your competitors' digital strengths and weaknesses, you can uncover opportunities to:

-Build a Strong Online Presence to Increase Brand Awareness and Leads
+Build a Strong Digital Presence That Drives Leads

 Your website is often the first impression a potential client will have of your business.
 A strong online presence requires attention to both technical performance and user experience.